UKCA marking: conformity assessment and documentation

 Applies to England, Scotland and Wales

-The government intends to legislate to continue recognition of EU requirements, including the CE marking, indefinitely for a range of product regulations this spring.
-This will mean businesses have the flexibility to use either the UKCA or CE marking to sell products in Great Britain.
+The government has laid legislation to continue recognition of current EU requirements, including the CE marking (Conformité Européene, or European Conformity marking).
+The legislation will apply indefinitely for a range of product regulations.
+This means businesses will have the flexibility to use either the UKCA (UK Conformity Assessed) or CE marking to sell products in Great Britain (GB).
+Draft legislation can be found in The Product Safety and Metrology etc. (Amendment) Regulations 2024.

-The government is introducing a new Fast-Track provision which will allow manufacturers to place products on the GB market where they meet the EU essential requirements and, where required, have been conformity assessed by an EU recognised conformity assessment body.
+As part of this legislation, the government is also introducing a new fast-track provision that will allow manufacturers to place products on the GB market where they meet the EU essential requirements and, where required, have been conformity assessed by an EU-recognised conformity assessment body.

-This is designed to provide longer-term certainty and flexibility for businesses should the UK mandate UKCA for certain regulations in the future.
-Find out more about placing products on the market in Great Britain using UK or EU product markings.
+This is designed to provide longer-term certainty and flexibility for businesses in case the UK mandates UKCA for certain regulations in the future.
+Find out more about placing products on the market in Great Britain using UK or EU product markings (PDF, 345 KB, 9 pages).

-Continued recognition of current EU requirements, including the CE and reversed epsilon markings, will apply to 21 product regulations, including the 18 product regulations owned by the Department of Business and Trade, previously announced on 1 August 2023.
-Following feedback from industry, we are also continuing recognition for a further 3 regulations covering: ecodesign, civil explosives, and in most circumstances restriction of hazardous substances (in electrical equipment).
+Continued recognition of current EU requirements, including the CE and reversed epsilon markings, will apply to 21 product regulations.
+This will include the 18 product regulations owned by the Department for Business and Trade (DBT), previously announced on 1 August 2023.
+Following feedback from industry, we are also continuing recognition for a further 3 regulations, covering ecodesign, civil explosives and, in most circumstances, restriction of hazardous substances (in electrical equipment).

-Separately, following feedback from businesses, the government also intends to bring forward an additional statutory instrument to legislate for further measures in Spring 2024.
+Separately, following feedback from businesses, the government also intends to bring forward an additional statutory instrument to legislate for further measures later in 2024.

 This will provide permanent labelling flexibility, allowing:

-2. Importers of goods from any country outside the UK to provide their details either on the product itself, on an accompanying document, the packaging or on an adhesive label.
-This means all businesses placing products on the GB market will benefit from this measure and have the option to provide their details either indelibly on the product itself, on an accompanying document, the packaging or on an adhesive label.
+• importers of goods from any country outside the UK to provide their details either on the product itself, on an accompanying document, the packaging, or on an adhesive label; this means all businesses placing products on the GB market will benefit from this measure and have the option to provide their details either indelibly on the product itself, on an accompanying document, the packaging or on an adhesive label

 Additional details for these measures will be provided in due course, including which regulations the measures will apply to.